makovalab-psu/HalfDeep/example/README.md

 ## Initial directory layout

-Inputs are the assemblies and the reads files (*.fasta.gz in the directory layout shown below).
+Inputs are an assembly and five reads files (*.fasta.gz in the directory layout shown below).

 ```